-Conflict is a fact of family business life.
-According to the Family Firm Institute, 20% of family businesses report weekly conflict, another 20% report monthly conflict, and 42% report conflict three to four times per year.
-You can draw your own conclusions about the 18% who report no conflict at all!
+Conflicts will happen; it’s true in business because it’s true in life.
+According to The Family Firm Institute, 20% of family businesses report weekly conflict, another 20% report monthly conflict, and 42% report conflict three to four times per year.

-Husband/Wife, Parent/Child, Brother/Sister, etc. Family is all about togetherness, but togetherness is impossible without differences… thus family conflict.
-Conflict resolution techniques use the positive emotional bonds of the family to facilitate decisions and actions in the face of conflict that has persisted and poisoned the family and the family business.
+Family is all about togetherness, but togetherness is impossible without the occasional difference… and potentially family conflict.
+Conflict resolution techniques use the positive emotional bonds of family to facilitate actions and proven techniques that lower the temperature and allow both the business and family to operate more effectively and harmoniuosly.

 Stay in Touch.
 Sign Up for our Video Blog

 Stay connected, receive updates, and get valuable information delivered directly to your inbox.

 Know the old saying “it’s lonely at the top?”
 Research shows that working and learning with peers has the power to transform your business and give you more time to do the things you want to do.
 Watch our blog this week as Wayne shares the transformational...read more

 Everyone, at some point in time, has gone about the process of setting goals only to find they didn’t know where to start, it was too time consuming, or goal setting just wasn’t for them.
 That’s too bad because setting SMART goals can make a real...read more

 2019 was a great year, and 2020 looks promising too.
 As we head into the new year, here is a quick, simple exercise you can do to help set the tone for your new year’s goals.
 We look forward to hearing about your new year’s resolutions.
 Please share with...read more